Skip to content

 This derives the tag from the package version, confirms the tag is not already on origin, creates it locally, and pushes it.

-Publish with an explicit tag (with version validation)
+Publish with an explicit version (with version validation)

-When a tag is supplied explicitly, tag-sync validates it against the manifest version before publishing.
+When a version is supplied explicitly, tag-sync validates it against the manifest version before publishing.
+Accepts either a bare semver (1.2.3) or the full tag name (v1.2.3).

 Replace an already-published tag